Eat Healthy Whole Foods

 Shop for lean meats, poultry and fish.
 The omega-3 fatty acids in ocean fish are often missing in the diet, so serve seafood two or three times per week.
 If you don't eat fish or seafood, you can also get omega-3 fats from walnuts, soy and soyfoods, pumpkin seeds and flax.

-Stick to water, milk and 100-percent fruit and vegetable juices as your main beverages and limit sugary soft drinks.
+Stick to water, low-fat milk and 100-percent fruit and vegetable juices as your main beverages and limit sugary soft drinks.
 If you get tired of plain water, add a slice of lemon or lime to add a touch of flavor, or try some fruit juice jazzed up with carbonated water.

 Processed lunch meats, hot dogs, bacon, and sausages have a lot of saturated fat and extra sodium.
 If you love these meats, you may be able to find healthier versions at health food stores.